Hamad Al Fardan

-Hamad Al Fardan (حامد الفردن; born June 29, 1987 in Manama), is a Bahraini racing driver and musician.
+Hamad Al Fardan (حامد الفردن; born June 29, 1987, in Manama), is a Bahraini racing driver.
 He is the first Bahraini to drive at GP2 Series level.

 Racing career

 Formula BMW

 Al Fardan is the son of rally driver Ahmed Al Fardan.
 His first experience of formula racing came in 2004, when he drove in the Formula BMW Asia series.
 In 2005, he undertook a full season in the championship with the Malaysian team Meritus and finished third overall.
 He also raced in the Formula BMW World Final, finishing in eighteenth position.
 For 2006, he returned to the series for two races only due to commitments in other championships, winning both of them.

 Formula Renault

 Al Fardan competed in the Formula Asia V6 Renault championship in 2006, finishing the championship in sixth place with one win despite missing the last four races of the season.
 He again raced for the Meritus team.
 He returned to the series for 2009 and won the opening four races before the remainder of the season was cancelled, leaving him champion by default.